 If your attorneys need help with the preservation or collection stage, DWR can assist with free advice or with professional services for a fee.
 Digital WarRoom is focused on training clients to do it themselves.
 We are available to advise you throughout the process.

-This is another important step for before you even upload the data into Digital WarRoom.
+Early case assessment is an important step which can be considered before you even process the data into Digital WarRoom.
 When you obtain a new collection, start by answering some questions.
-What are we going to do with this stuff?
+What are we going to do with this electronically stored information?
 What are the facts of the case?
 What are we looking for?
-Do I have a relationship with the people who owned and knew the data?
+Do I have a relationship with the people who owned and knew the native files?
 What are my initial expectations?
-Has there been a settlement discussion?
+Has there been a settlement discussion or other civil procedure?
 What information would lead to an acceptable settlement?

 Here is an example folder structure taken from a desktop used for marketing.

 Rule of Thumb: The processing stage requires organization at a folder level whereas the review stage requires organization at a document level.
-You do not have to review specific documents prior to processing, but your goal is to gain an understanding of how the documents are organized.
+You do not have to review specific native files prior to processing, but your goal is to gain an understanding of how the potentially relevant documents are organized.
 These insights – in addition to metrics like file names, file size and extension type – will help you understand the contents of the documents in a broad sense without opening each document.

-If you are delivered a pile of documents, it may make sense to move documents around to make ingestion easier.
+If you are delivered a pile of documents, it may make sense to move files around to make ingestion easier.
 Were you given a documents directory?
 Desktop folder?
 Maybe don’t move that around.

 It is possible that after your initial screening, you have found collections that are irrelevant to your investigation.
 Let’s say you would like to exclude the “Vacation Photos in Las Vegas” folder or a hard drive labeled “Marketing Collateral”.